-- (7) Assist the Supreme Court in such matters as the court may direct; and - (8) Adopt such practices as may from time to time become necessary to govern the internal operation of the Advisory Committee as approved by the Supreme Court.
+(10) Adopt such practices as may from time to time become necessary to govern the internal operation of the Advisory Committee as approved by the Supreme Court.
+[Amendment effective July 1, 1998.]

-RULE 242.
+RULE 252.
 COLORADO RULES OF PROCEDURE REGARDING ATTORNEYS' FUND FOR CLIENT PROTECTION

-RULE 242.1.
+RULE 252.1.
 PURPOSE AND SCOPE